Hackyabhay007/lms/README.md

-## Phase One: Basic Screens for Student Side
+## Phase One:  Screens for Student Side

 ### 1. **Login Screen**
 - **Purpose**: Provides secure access to the LMS for students.